EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ---

 ## Multi-provider

-In a multi-provider environment different from conventional single-provider environments, there are multiple vendors for resources to be used in the cluster.
-In EdgeNet it is possible to easily add a node to the cluster.
+A multi-provider environment differs from conventional single-provider environments by the number of vendors.
+There are more than more providers providing node resources to the cluster.

+With EdgeNet, tt is possible to easily contribute a node to the cluster.

 ### Node Contribution
 EdgeNet is designed in such a way that it allows multiple providers to contribute their own nodes in a single cluster.
 This information is held in cluster by node contribution objects.